Propantheline bromide

-Propantheline bromide (INN) is an antimuscarinic agent used for the treatment of excessive sweating (hyperhidrosis), cramps or spasms of the stomach, intestines (gut) or bladder, and involuntary urination (enuresis).
-It can also be used to control the symptoms of irritable bowel syndrome and similar conditions.
-This agent can also be used for patients who experience intense GI symptoms while tapering off of TCAs.
+Propantheline bromide (INN) is an antimuscarinic medication used for the treatment of excessive sweating (hyperhidrosis), cramps or spasms of the stomach, intestines (gut), or bladder, and involuntary urination (enuresis).
+It can also be used to control the symptoms of irritable bowel syndrome (IBS) and similar conditions.
+This medication can also be used for patients who experience intense gastrointestinal symptoms while tapering off tricyclic antidepressants.

 Indications

 By relaxing the gut muscle, propantheline can relieve pain in conditions caused by spasm of the muscle in the gut.
 Relaxing the smooth muscle in the bladder prevents the involuntary spasms that can allow leakage of urine from the bladder in the condition known as enuresis (involuntary urination in adults).
 Propantheline can also be used to treat excessive sweating because acetylcholine block also reduces secretions such as sweat and tears.

 Adverse effects

-Side effects include tachycardia, constipation, hypersensitivity to light, dry mouth, and urinary retention.
+Side effects of propantheline include tachycardia, constipation, hypersensitivity to light, dry mouth, and urinary retention.

 This can also be prescribed by dentists for certain patients who salivate excessively.
-By giving this medication it becomes easier to do "dry" dentistry.
+By giving this medication, it becomes easier to do "dry" dentistry.